 12/19/2018 Nobody said that the government, federal student loans, student debt, and repayment plans were simple concepts.
-They interweave in often frustratingly complicated ways, and leave borrowers scratching their heads when it comes time to repay.
+They interweave in often frustratingly complicated ways.
+More often than not, loans leave borrowers scratching their heads.
+When it comes time to their student loans, people are often confused and do not know how to even start repaying.
 However, this past year the Education Department had plans to reform the federal student loan repayment system and make it much simpler.
-Unfortunately, it was announced on Friday, December 14th that those proposed plans fell through.
+Unfortunately, on Friday, December 14th, it was announced that those proposed plans fell through.

 The proposed reform plan featured a new technology system that would simplify and streamline the federal student loan repayment process.
-This system would have had a new website, that detailed repayment options to student borrowers, and would have better allowed them to see and manage their accounts.
+This system would have had a new website, detailing repayment options to student borrowers.
+The changes would also include a better way to allow them to see and manage their accounts.

-As it stands, the current repayment system is generally disliked on all sides, given its complication.
+All sides generally dislike the current repayment system.
+The system is complicated and frustrating to use.
 Mentioning the universal pain point, Secretary of Education Betsy DeVos said, “Repaying a student loan should not be complicated and it should not be frustrating.
 You can pay your car loan on your phone and manage your mortgage on an app.
 A student loan should be just as easy to handle.”

-With the new system, 35 million student borrowers would’ve enjoyed an updated and standardized process when it came to making and managing loan payments.
+With the new system, 35 million student borrowers would have enjoyed an updated and standardized process when it came to making and managing loan payments.

 The Wrench in the Plan

-So what went wrong?
+So what exactly went wrong?
 Although the federal government is the largest lender of student loans, they rely on outside servicers to help with the logistics of repayments.
-These 8 servicers are the ones who send out the bills and collect the repayments.
+There are 8 servicers, and they are the ones who send out the bills and collect the repayments.

 In 2019, those 8 outside contracts expire.
-This is when the Education Department planned to implement the overhaul.
+The Education Department planned to implement the overhaul when the contracts expired.
 A fresh slate, of sorts.
 The Department proposed new contracts for the new system.

 7 of the servicers, including Navient, were far from happy with the changes.
-In fact, they filed a lawsuit against the Education Department citing contracting errors and unfair last-minute changes.
+In fact, they filed a lawsuit against the Education Department.
+In their lawsuit, they cited contracting errors and unfair last-minute changes.

 The lawsuit threw a wrench in the overhaul plan by suddenly adding a tight deadline.
-In the end, the Education Department announced that they would not be moving forward with their proposed changes, and would instead rely on the old system for now.
+In the end, the Education Department announced that they would not be moving forward with their proposed changes.
+They would instead rely on the old system for now.

 What Happens Now?

-For the foreseeable future, the current system will remain.
-Frustrating as that can be for student borrowers, there is some cause for hope.
-The Education Department still wants to implement the changes, and in fact will make some improvements over the course of the next year, but the promised overhaul may be stuck in the weeds for a few years until the contracts are agreed upon by both the outside servicers and the federal government.
+For the foreseeable future, the current loan repayment system will remain in place.
+As frustrating as that is for student loan borrowers, there is still some hope.
+The Education Department still wants to implement all these proposed changes.
+In fact, the Education Department will make some improvements and changes over the course of the next year.
+Until the outside servicers and the federal government both agree upon the proposed contracts, the promised overhaul may be stuck in the weeds for the next few years.

-Is your student loan plan doesn’t work for you anymore?
+Does your student loan plan not work for you anymore?
 Check this out!